glzbcrt/page-tracker/README.md

 The application is a simple Java program using the **Spring Boot** framework.
 When I build the application a single JAR is created and you can find it in the releases page.
 The server view engine used is **Thymeleaf**.

-I have created a PageTrackerRepository interface to store the page hits and contact requests.
+I have created a **PageTrackerRepository** interface to store the page hits and contact requests.
 Later I created an implementation which persists the information in memory.
-I am using the dependency injection feature of Spring.
+I am using the dependency injection feature of **Spring** to plug this implementation in the right places.

 For the front end I am using **Bootstrap 4** for the UI and **Handlebars.js** to generate the event feed items more easily.

 ## JavaScript Snippet

 The JavaScript snippet to track web pages can be found at **src/main/resources/static/assets/js/pagetracker.js**.
-It's a small JavaScript which uses only native resources and do not depend on external libraries.
-I did it this way to avoid conflicts with exiting libraries and also to be as light as possible.
+It's a small JavaScript which uses only native browser resources and do not depend on external libraries.
+I did it this way to avoid conflicts with existing libraries and also to be as light as possible.

 You can view the source code right here: